 Academy Improvement Plan

-4. To promote the highest standards of behaviour within the Academy and beyond
+- Behaviour and attitudes - To ensure the highest standards of behaviour within the classroom environment and around the Academy site

 - Personal development - To further develop the house system and adapt the extra-curricular and enrichment offer so that our inclusive, caring, Catholic ethos is maintained

 - Leadership and management - To ensure the smooth running of the Academy in line with the Covid – 19 Risk Assessment and Planning Tool